JasonForJoy/Personalized-Response-Selection/README.md

 # Partner Matters!
 An Empirical Study on Fusing Personas for Personalized Response Selection in Retrieval-Based Chatbots
 This repository contains the source code for the _SIGIR 2021_ paper [Partner Matters!
 An Empirical Study on Fusing Personas for Personalized Response Selection in Retrieval-Based Chatbots](https://arxiv.org/pdf/2105.09050.pdf).
 Jia-Chen Gu, Hui Liu, Zhen-Hua Ling, Quan Liu, Zhigang Chen, Xiaodan Zhu. <br>
-Hopefully, code will be released at the end of June.
-Thanks for your patience. <br>

 ## Introduction